ankitroy007/PCE-CLUB/README.md

 ## ABOUT US

-we are student of diffrent branchs and years of **PURNEA COLLEGE OF ENGINEERING**, Our main motive is to establish a community which will help to each other while learning.
+we are student of diffrent branchs and years of **PURNEA COLLEGE OF ENGINEERING**, Our main motive is to establish a community where students will help each other while learning.

 ## Authors